 White Coat Ceremony

-Sunday, July 17, 2016, marks the beginning of your medical education at Wright State University.
+Sunday, July 17, 2016, marks the formal beginning of your medical education at Wright State University.
 Surrounded by family and friends in the spectacular Schuster Performing Arts Center, new students receive the symbol of their chosen profession — the white coat — and take their first oath of professional medical ethics at the Convocation and the White Coat Ceremony.
 The event marks the end of Orientation Week and the beginning of your journey here at Boonshoft School of Medicine.

-Members of the Class of 2020 will check in at 12:30 p.m.outside of the Mathile Theater for picture taking and refreshments provided by the Boonshoft School of Medicine Alumni Association at 12:30 p.m.
-At the same time, family members and guests are invited to attend an orientation program.
+Members of the Class of 2020 will check in at 12:30 p.m.outside of the Mathile Theater for picture taking and refreshments provided by the Boonshoft School of Medicine Alumni Association.
+At the same time, family members and guests are invited to attend an orientation program in the Mead Theatre.
 After a brief welcome and short video, key school administrators will meet with your family in an informal question-and-answer session about what to expect during your first year of medical school.
 There is no limit on the number of guests you may invite.
 The official ceremony begins at 2 p.m.

 Professionalism and the Honor Code

 Entering medical school is the start of your career as a physician in the profession of medicine.
 During your medical education, we will emphasize the professional attributes and core values that should be present in the learning environment and manifested by our students.
 In keeping with the school's emphasis on professionalism, the Medical School Student Council has adopted an Honor Code at Boonshoft School of Medicine.
 Written by medical students, this Code outlines the characteristics deemed necessary for the development of compassionate and responsible physicians.
-As part of the Convocation and White Coat Ceremony, all students sign the Medical Student Professional Honor Code.
+As part of the Convocation and White Coat Ceremony, all students will sign the Medical Student Professional Honor Code.
 As the professional behavior described in the Honor Code is expected of all students, it is important for you, as a new member of this community, to commit yourself to these standards.
 Please take time to read and reflect on it before Convocation.

 Orientation and the Challenge Course